 Monday June 4 2001, Day 32

-As soon as Capitanerie opened we went to ask for help to arrange for transport to Dougga a major Roman site west of Tunis.
+As soon as the Capitanerie opened we went to ask for help to arrange for transport to Dougga a major Roman site west of Tunis.
 It was the day that the pleasant, English speaking Harbor Master was on duty but it was also a Tunisian holiday.
 He informed us that there are two types of taxis: small and large.
 The small ones are only allowed to take passengers within a limited radius and cannot take us to Dougga.
 The large ones, that could, would cost us about 160 TD round trip.
 The better arrangement would be to rent a car which will cost about 80 TD per day.
 He called a car agency but they did not answer.
 He advised us that he will try to secure a car for us by this evening so that we could go to Dougga tomorrow.

 While we were in the Capitanerie a very pleasant young couple from a Spanish sailboat came in.
 They had tried to depart the marina yesterday but their boat that draws 2.5 m ran aground near the dredge at the entrance of the marina.
 Today, the dredge was blocking the entrance and they came to ask the Harbor Master when they may be able to depart.
 They have been away from Spain for a year and they had spent the winter in Greece.
-Now they are on their way back.
+Now they were on their way back.
 They told us that the best store to get provisions is the just opened Carrefour—a large and well known French chain.
 The store is about 5 km from Sidi Bou Saïd.

 Not having anything better to do, we took a taxi to the Carrefour.
 On the way we stopped at a bank just in front of the President’s Palace and took some money out from the ATM.
 The Carrefour was gigantic.
 We loaded a cart with provisions.
 Cheeses are not so common in Tunisia but here there was a large display.
 While arguing between us, in Greek, about which cheeses to buy, a customer asked us, in fluent Greek, if we were Greeks.
 He introduced himself: Dimitris Xylinas.
 He heads the Total fuel company in Tunisia.
 He offered us a ride in his car back to the marina.